yalhag1/Arabic-stop-word-list/README.md

 Arabic  stop word list.

-For Arabic Document  classification There is no standard list for stop word removal.
+For the Arabic Document classification There is no standard list for stop word removal.
-But the importance of  stop word  removal is to reduce the dimensionality to enhance the accuracy.
+But the importance of stop word removal is to reduce the dimensionality of features that maybe improve the performance of classification.